dh2i/helm/README.md

 # DxEnterprise Git Repo

 This repository is for DxEnterprise Helm charts and other distributables provided by DH2i.

+Parts of this repository reference Microsoft products and documentation.
+For Micorsoft container licensing information, view Microsoft's [legal notice](https://github.com/microsoft/containerregistry/blob/main/legal/Container-Images-Legal-Notice.md).

 ## Helm Charts